dazberry/Crank.Validation/README.md

 Validation.For(...) returns a **ValidationSource**.
 Each call to the various ApplyRule methods continue returning ValidationSource values.
 Passing then returns a boolean value.

-## Getting the result of Applying Rules from ValidationSource
+## Getting the result of Applied Rules from a ValidationSource
 |Method|Returns  |
 |--|--|
 |Passing  | All rules passing return true  |